- Overview

 What will you study?

-- Data modelling and forecasting techniques
+- Data and Digital Marketing (F206)

 How will it be assessed?